intro2r/intro2r/unit1/labs.md

 These labs test and build on the material presented in the SWIRL lessons.

+Scroll down or click [here](../unit1/labs.html#how-to-submit-your-labs) to check how to submit them.

 # Lab 1

 1. Read the *New York Times* [article](http://www.nytimes.com/2009/01/07/technology/business-computing/07program.html?_r=1&pagewanted=all) on R.